 Of all the conferences I’ve attended in my tech career, GDC always brings out the most passionate attendees.
 I had one spirited developer who did a Bingo Bash review a while back, look me square in the eye and say, “Ted, this is honestly my favorite week of the year.”
 He wasn’t kidding, and judging by the conversations I had, I believe others share his feeling.
 Just walking into Moscone North, the excitement amongst the crowd was palpable.
 The sessions were packed, the expo hall was buzzing and the escalators were always overflowing.
-People were genuinely interested in hearing about where the gaming industry is heading in 2012 and beyond.
+People were genuinely interested in hearing about where the gaming industry is heading.
 It also didn’t hurt that we all get to try out fresh new titles from some of the biggest names in gaming as well as experience the newest SCUF Gaming accessories.

 For this year’s show, we decided to take the financial plunge by signing on as a sponsor of the event and setting up shop in the Expo Hall.
 It was our first time with a booth, so we weren’t exactly sure what to expect.
 Armed with a laptop and monitor to show our product in action, we hit the ground running on Monday morning and didn’t stop until the hall shut down on Friday.
 I think I may have shook more hands than Bill Clinton did in ’92 (and have the business cards to prove it).
 Needless to say the event exceeded our expectations greatly.